NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 All of these questions are crucial to project kick-off and completion.
 They provide deep strategic & tactical insights that lay the foundation for project execution.

-Based on further inputs, finalize the milestone list and the ball park delivery schedule.
+Based on further inputs, finalize the milestone list and the ballpark delivery schedule.

 You have an understanding of how the project would tentatively flow.
-There is always scope for rejigging the milestone schedule based on new information, milestone priority and the milestone’s significance to the overall project goal.
+There is always scope for rejigging the milestone schedule based on new information, milestone priority, and the milestone’s significance to the overall project goal.

 Benefits: